wilsonmar/VisualStudio/PerfTest.md

 2).
 In Visual Studio, press Ctrl+Shift+N or select menu File | New | Project

    The default project name is **WebTest1.webtest**.

+   PROTIP:
+   Assign a file name according to a naming convention common to the whole team so that assets across **apps** and projects and content and **versions** over time can be uniquely identified.

 3).
 Select **Web Performance and Load Test Project** in C# (there is no VB for this).